ZacariasBecker/ZacariasBecker/README.md

 ## Personal goals:
 - Become a high level fullstack JavaScript developer
 - Devote more time to Python :snake:
+- Back to study Java :coffee:

+- :snake: Devote more time to Python
-- Back to study Java
+- :coffee: Back to study Java :coffee:

+:snake: Devote more time to Python
+ :coffee: Back to study Java :coffee:

 ## Goals for this year:
 - Create and post more projects